The Bankrate promise

 When thinking about retirement, though, it’s important to recognize that you’ll need to think about another time horizon.
 You don’t need all the money on the day you retire.
 Depending on your health and your history of family longevity, your money may need to last approximately 30 additional years.
 Bankrate’s retirement calculator can be a helpful resource to understand how long those retirement savings can last.

-List of common time horizons
+Common time horizons

 Since you have multiple objectives for your money, you will think about a range of different investment time horizons at once.
 From working toward a new car purchase to planning to buy a vacation home, you will need to evaluate each of your goals with the calendar in mind.
 Here are three common time horizons.